 Step 4: Get the formatting right

 The hard bit is over!
-Now you’ve just got to make it look good:
+Now it’s all about looks.

 - Make sure the cover letter is no more than one page in length

 - Use the formal business letter layout for your country.
 If you’re in the UK, use ‘Dear Sir/Madam’ and ‘yours faithfully’ if you don’t know who you’re sending it to, or ‘Dear Mr / Ms [name]’ and ‘yours sincerely’ if you do.
-Include addresses if using a word document (rather than email) – see an example here.
+In the US, ‘To the hiring manager’ or ‘To whom it may concern’ are both perfectly acceptable when you don’t know the name.

 - Give your letter a title or subject line, e.g. ‘Re. application for position as animal care assistant’

 - Proofread your letter and make sure you check for any spelling, punctuation or grammar errors.
-Don’t rely on computer spell checks – they miss stuff out.
-Ask a friend or family member to double check it.
+Don’t rely on computer spell checks - they miss things out.
+Ask a friend, teacher, or family member to double check your letter before you send it.

-- Use a plain type face – Ariel size 11 is very common for formal letters.
+- Use a plain type face - Arial size 11 is very common for formal letters.
 Whichever you choose, make sure it matches your CV.